-when the family resided in a valley.
-The name Levell is derived from the Old French word vallee, which means valley.
+(French: Bretagne) when the family resided in a valley.
+The name Levell is derived from the French word "vallée," which means "valley."

 in the honor of the seigneurie of la Burie.